djtech42/YikYakTerminal/README.md

 Python implementation of Yik Yak using the pyak API by joseph346.
 It reads and posts yaks.
 More features to come in the future.

 --------------------------------------------------------------------------------------
-## Getting Started Guide for Users on OS X and Linux (you can skip this if you are experienced with Python and the Terminal):
+## Getting Started Guide for Users on OS X and Linux

 - Click Download ZIP
 - Install Python 3 (latest version is 3.4.0): http://www.python.org/downloads/